Guardian 26 Kids Bike Review

 3. FASTER – Compared to many other bikes on the market, Guardian claims that SureStop brakes stop a bike faster.
 While we haven’t conducted tests to quantify this ourselves, through our years of experience riding bikes, we’ve seen both timid and aggressive kids gain confidence as they feel the power of these brakes in action!

-4. FUNNER – SureStop brakes are a ton of fun, and create exquisite skid marks on the pavement!
+4. MORE FUN – SureStop brakes are a ton of fun, and create exquisite skid marks on the pavement!
 Even us parents have gotten in on the action after watching our kids delight in braking on a Guardian Bike.

 How much do Guardian Bikes Weigh?

-Coming in at 24.75 lbs. on our scales (with pedals and a kickstand), the Guardian 26 is significantly lighter than similarly-sized bikes you’d find at a big box store.
-While not as lightweight as the 26″ woom 6 (22.1 lbs.), it is lighter than other high-end kids bikes like the 26″ Cleary Meerkat.
+Coming in at 27.8 lbs. on our scales (with pedals and a kickstand), the steel-framed Guardian 26 is lighter than similarly-sized bikes you’d find at a big box store.
+While not as lightweight as the 26″ woom 6 (22.1 lbs.), the woom is $300 more expensive.
+The Guardian is lighter than other high-end kids bikes like the 26″ Cleary Meerkat.
 (We haven’t tested the 26″ Meerkat, but the smaller 24″ Meerkat weighs 28.3 lbs.)

-Overall, unless you have an extremely lightweight or petite child, the Guardian 26 is plenty light enough for most kids to ride pretty effortlessly, and do kid-tricks like popping a wheelie!
-(This Guardian 26 Airos features a lighter weight aluminum frame compared to the steel frame of the Ethos models available in smaller sizes.)
+Overall, unless you have an extremely lightweight or petite child, the Guardian 26 is plenty light enough for most kids to ride pretty effortlessly.

 Gearing and Shifting